haihabi/PyNNcml/README.md

 | Python 3.11 |![Run Tests](https://github.com/haihabi/PyNNcml/actions/workflows/run_test_python_3_11.yml/badge.svg)|

-# Projects Structure
+# PyNNcml Features

+## Task and Algorithms

-1. Wet Dry Classification
+1. Wet Dry Classification (RNN[1,2,3] and STD Window[6])
-2. Baseline
-3. Power Law
+2. Rain Estimation (Constant Baseline [6], Dynamic Baseline [5], Direct RNN Estimation [4,3])
+3. Rain Field Generation (RainGAN )
-4. Rain estimation
+4. Rain Field Interpolation (IDW, GMZ [9])

-5. Metrics
-6. Robustness
-# Dataset
+## Datasets
 This repository includes an example of a dataset with a reference rain gauge.
-In addition, this repository provide PyTorch version of the OpenMRG dataset [9].
+In addition, this repository provide PyTorch version of the OpenMRG dataset [10].

-# Usage
-The following examples:
-* Wet Dry Classification using neural network[1] shown in the following [notebook](https://github.com/haihabi/PyNNcml/blob/master/examples/wet_dry_classification_rnn.ipynb)
-* wet Dry Classification using statistic test [6]  shown in the following [notebook](https://github.com/haihabi/PyNNcml/blob/master/examples/wet_dry_classification.ipynb)
-* Rain estimation using dynamic baseline[5] shown in the following [notebook](https://github.com/haihabi/PyNNcml/blob/master/examples/rain_estimation_dynamic.ipynb)
-* Rain estimation using constant baseline[6] shown in the following [notebook](https://github.com/haihabi/PyNNcml/blob/master/examples/rain_estimation_constant.ipynb)
-* Training One Step RNN [4] on the OpenMRG dataset [9] shown in the following [notebook](https://github.com/haihabi/PyNNcml/blob/master/examples/training_rnn.ipynb)
+## Examples and Tutorials
+This repository includes examples of how to use the PyNNcml library to obtain various whether monotoning information using CMLs data.
+Please see the [examples](examples) directory for more information.

-# Model Zoo
+## Model Zoo
 In this project we supply a set of trained networks in our [Model Zoo](https://github.com/haihabi/PyNNcml/tree/master/pynncml/model_zoo), this networks are trained on our own dataset which is not publicly available.
 The model contains three types of networks: Wet-dry classification network, one-step network (rain estimation only) and two-step network (rain estimation and wet-dry classification).
 Moreover, we have provided all of these networks with a various number of RNN cells (1, 2, 3).
 From more details about network structure and results see the publication list.

 # Contributing

-If you find a bug or have a question, please create a GitHub issue.
+PyNNCMLs aims at keeping a more up-to-date fork and welcomes contributions from anyone.

+If you would like to contribute, please follow the [contribution guidelines](CONTRIBUTING.md).

-# Publications
+# References

 Please cite one of following paper if you found our neural network model useful.
 Thanks!